-In the case of Serba Dinamik, many investors have suffered losses -they will not be able to recoup much of their losses, at least in the foreseeable future.
+In the case of Serba Dinamik, many investors have suffered losses and they will not be able to recoup much of their losses, at least in the foreseeable future.
 It has indeed been a sad misadventure for many minority shareholders.

-The exercise of the discretion whether to compound or not to compound a capital market offence has far-reaching implications for the capital market.
-It may hinder the development of a fair and orderly capital market that prides itself on investor protection.
+The exercise of the discretion whether to compound or not to compound a capital market offence has farreaching implications for the capital market, Devanesan said, adding that it may hinder the development of a fair and orderly capital market that prides itself on investor protection.

-We are not alone.
+"We are not alone.
 Our capital markets must be attractive enough for foreign investments too.
-There must be certainty on how we deal with things.
-Perceptions are just as important as reality.
-In the words of Lord Chief Justice Hewart, "justice should not only be done, but should manifestly and undoubtedly be seen to be done".
+There must be certainty on how we deal with things." - Bernama, April 17, 2022.